jerry4174/ESP8266_MQTT_relay_switch_thermometer/README.md

 # ESP8266_MQTT_relay_switch
 MQTT Relay switch with ESP8266.
 Remote connection without static IP.

 ## Project Description
-Remote measure of temperature and humidity.
+Remote measure of temperature and humidity and
-Remote control of an electrical device, e.g. infrared heating panel.
+remote control of 4 relais with Message Queuing Telemetry Transport (MQTT).

 ## Purpose
 You have a second "summer" house.
 You can see in the net the temperature and humidity in a room.
 Also you can switch on/off a heating.